 With a distant subject like fireworks, you’ll usually get better, more consistent results if you pre-set your focus and leave it set at the correct position.
 This avoids problems with autofocus trying to properly focus on a very challenging subject (the darkened night sky!) before you take each picture.

 With EOS SLRs, slide the switch at the side of the lens to the MF position.
 Now, turn the focus ring until you’re set at infinity focus.
-Some Canon lenses have a distance scale printed on them for this purpose, but others (like the popular EF-S 18-55mm kit lens) do not.
+Some Canon lenses for digital SLRs have a distance scale printed on them for this purpose, but others (like the popular EF-S 18-55mm kit lens) do not.
 If you don’t have a distance scale, with the lens set to “MF” and the front of the lens facing you (as if you’re staring into the lens), turn the focus ring with your fingers clockwise until it stops.
 Now leave it there and do not set it back to “AF” until you’re done shooting fireworks.
 You can double-check that you’ve focused in the right direction by momentarily engaging Live View, and focusing upon a distant object, like trees or buildings.
 Just be sure they’re truly distant, and not merely 100 yards (about 100m) or so away.

 DIGITAL "NOISE" IN LONG EXPOSRURES

 Any time a digital camera’s shutter is held open for longer than a few seconds, for technical reasons, it’s possible to see an increase in visible digital “noise” in the picture.
 This is sort of like film grain in old photos taken in low light.
 As shutter speeds get progressively longer (10 seconds, 30 seconds, 1 minute and so on), this noise can build up and become increasingly apparent.
-Most Canon EOS digital SLRs have an available feature called “Long Exposure Noise Reduction,” which can be activated by either a Custom Function or menu setting.
+Most Canon cameras have an available feature called “Long Exposure Noise Reduction,” which can be activated by either a Custom Function or menu setting.

 Long Exposure Noise Reduction is a useful feature (shown here on an EOS 5D Mark III menu) when shooting fireworks in "Bulb" mode, particularly for exposures longer than 30 seconds.